50 States. 1 Movement. Restore Adoptee Rights!

 Restoring this right to adopted people gives them the same rights as their non-adopted peers — the right to know all the parts that make them who they are.
 It also allows all members of the extended family of adoption to live their truth in a way that is transparent and authentic.
 Laws that continue to seal OBC’s in perpetuity reflect antiquated ideas that forced all members of the extended family of adoption to live in secrecy and shame.
 Undoing these laws is one critical way we can work to change perceptions and ensure that all members of the adoption community can live with the honesty and openness necessary for any family to truly thrive.

-Learn more about the key goals of OBC 2020 and take our survey, which will help us as we create a centralized online hub which will serve as the touchstone of the OBC 2020 campaign.
+Learn more about the key goals of OBC 2020 and take our survey, which will help us as we create a centralized online hub that will serve as the touchstone of the OBC 2020 campaign.
 The online hub will act as a resource for a states-rights issue that makes the critical connection to a national movement.
-The hub, which will be launched in phases, will ultimately contain an interactive OBC map, fundraising functionality, virtual meeting space, and provide the latest national news, social conversations, research and resources for professionals, advocates and the adoption community.
+The hub, which will be launched in phases, will ultimately contain an interactive OBC map, virtual meeting space, and provide the latest national news, social conversations, research and tools for professionals, advocates and the adoption community.

 The path to justice is never easy and rarely smooth; yet when we unite our efforts and work in collaboration towards our shared goals, the journey will culminate in justice and equality.
-We must come together in unity to ensures all adopted people have access to their past in order to move forward into a clearer and brighter future.
-We hope you will join us in our work.
+We must come together in unity to ensures all adopted people have unrestricted access to their past in order to move forward into a clearer and brighter future.
+To make a contribution to this important effort please visit our website!